yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 ## Basics

+This is what a simple command looks like:

 ```yetibot
 !echo hi
 ```

-This is what a simple command looks like.
 Yetibot should reply `hi`.

-A little more dynamic example:
+To see a more dynamic example, run `uptime`:

 ```yetibot
 !uptime